 It is an over-used phrase but these are turbulent times and with that comes uncertainty and an inevitable need for reassurance in the workplace.
 Now, more so than ever, people want leaders who have a strong sense of self and organisation – their abilities, values and strategic direction – and are engaging, inspiring, assured and calm under pressure.
 They also want them to build deeper connections with them – recent research by Gartner has shown that employers who support their employees more holistically realise a 21% increase in high performers.*

 In other words, leadership is a combination of both the doing and the being, and reflects not only their technical skills and accomplishments but also who that leader is as a person.
 However, all this is a lot to ask of someone relatively new to leadership or when they are transitioning into a new role.

-Astonishingly, there are still a number of organisations that expect their high potential talent to magically morph into their leaders of the future without investing in their development.
-Fortunately that is not universally the case and we are seeing many organisations setting up talent development programmes with great effect.
+Astonishingly, there are still a number of organisations that expect managers to magically morph into their leaders of the future without investing in their development.
+Fortunately that is not universally the case and we are seeing many organisations setting up talent and management development programmes with great effect.
 These programmes do sometimes include coaching but this valuable tool is still underutilised for this group.

 Coaching is instead traditionally seen as the preserve of senior leaders due, in large part, to the perceived expense involved in providing such intense personalised one-to-one support.
 Equally, it can also sometimes be seen as a remedial intervention to be used only once someone feels they need that support.
 However, this is far from the case and coaching can be used to great effect when targeting specific areas for development or maximising strengths.